racunzx/actions-telegram-notification/README.md

 You can obtain a `NOTIFICATION_TOKEN` by sending the command `/token` to the [GitHub Actions Notification bot](https://t.me/ghactionsbot).
 After you get the token, goto your repo "Settings" page, select "Secrets" and add it as a secret environment variables there.

-Note that GitHub Actions Notification bot is not a GitHub one, the source code of the bot API is [here](https://github.com/haishanh/vercel-telegram).
+Note that GitHub Actions Notification bot is not a GitHub official one, the source code of the bot API is [here](https://github.com/haishanh/vercel-telegram).
 And it's running on [vercel](https://vercel.com/).